 University of Washington Libraries, Special Collections/Washington State Jewish Historical Society, JEW0684

-In collaboration with the Jewish Women's Archive, the Washington State Jewish Historical Society is proud to announce Agents of Change: Washington Jewish Women's Stories, featuring women telling their stories in their own words (and must include a photo).
+In collaboration with the Jewish Women's Archive, the Washington State Jewish Historical Society is proud to announce Agents of Change: Washington Jewish Women's Stories, featuring women telling their SHORT stories in their own words (and must include a photo).

 - How did you or your family come to live in Washington State?
 What has your experience been like here?